-The Importance of a Licensed Vietnamese Tour Guide
+The Importance of a Motorbike Tour Licensing Tour Guide in Vietnam

 Guides without a license have undergone no training and education in tours.
 This means they may not know what they’re talking about.
 Imagine you have a question about an interesting place you visit.
 Instead of giving you detailed, factual information, you may get hearsay, bunkum, or simply “I don’t know.”

 What They Don’t Have Access to

 As stated above, unlicensed tour companies don’t have full access to national parks and monuments.
 But there’s more!
 Entering government property without a licensed guide may lead you to break the law, putting you in hot water.
 If you don’t speak the local language, you may not even know when you’re entering government property.
 Needless to say, this is something you want to avoid.